1. the transmission of customs or beliefs from generation to generation, or the fact of being passed on in this way.

 People assume it's something that we just... "made up."

-That which we actually see passed down from generation to generation from this organization does not seem to proceed from the Bible.
+That which we actually see passed down from generation to generation from this organization does not seem to proceed from the Bible, so by definition, it must be made up.

 Why would we think that?

 Now, reading the New Testament in order to determine how people worshiped God and Jesus in the first century ecclesia does not give you many clues.
+However, that is a clue in itself.
 We know that people spoke to others, gathered in assemblies, and pretty much followed the ten commandments.

 There were some "officers" in the ecclesia, but we are not told that they walked around with tiaras and fancy robes to identify them as the most important people around.
 There were some Pharisees who did this, but they were not of the ecclesia.
 Ecclesia "officers" were mostly there to see that people did not get lazy in their practices and begin to do anything that would cause controversy in the ecclesia.
 (1 Corinthians 5)